The One with the Cop: Plot

 In the teaser, Chandler and Monica cuddle while cooperating on a crossword puzzle, which Joey finds cute.
 That night, however, he dreams that he was doing the crossword puzzle with Monica, leading him to wonder if he finds her attractive.
 This is exacerbated when, at Central Perk the next morning, Monica is found wearing his sweatshirt as opposed to Chandler's, and later when Monica asks him to taste her cooking, leading to him confessing about his dreams.
 A bit of honest discussion between the three of them reveals that Joey is not really attracted to Monica, but rather to the intimacy and friendship she shares with Chandler.
 The two explain that this is because they were friends first before they started dating.
 Equipped with this new philosophy, he first tries to get on Rachel's good side, on the grounds that they are already friends, but she advises him to strike up a friendship with a woman and then pursue a relationship.
 Joey tries to do this, but when meeting a woman to strike up a friendship, he ends up in a threesome with her and her roommate.

 While digging beneath a Central Perk chair cushion for spare change, Phoebe uncovers a policeman's badge.
-Though she promises to return it, she finds using it far more entertaining, exploiting her new-found power to force a smoking bystander to apologize to a tree on which she snubbed out a cigarette.
-When she begins threatening her friends with arrest, she realizes she has gone too far, but before she can return it, she tries to force an illegally-parked man to move his car.
+Though she promises to return it, she finds using it far more entertaining, exploiting her new-found power to force a smoking bystander to apologize to a tree on which she stubbed out a cigarette.
+When she begins threatening her friends with arrest, she realizes she has gone too far, but before she can return it, she tries to force a man to move his illegally-parked car.
 He turns out to be a policeman as well, and is unimpressed when she claims to be an undercover cop from the 15th district of Manhattan.
 This fellow, Gary, turns out to be the owner of the badge, but when he arrives at Monica's apartment to arrest her, he asks her out on a date instead.